Reviews You Can Rely On

 Ease of Use

-While cordless stick vacuums are reputable for being quick and easy to use, some factors should be considered before making a purchase.
+While stick vacuums are reputable for being quick and easy to use, some factors should be considered before making a purchase.
 Depending on your goals, some factors may be more important than others.

 Maneuverability